UpMortem/slack-bot/README.md

 ## Setup for dev
 - Go to your command prompt
-- activate your virtual envioronment
+- activate your virtual environment
 - Set variables in .env file
 - Variables should include Slack bot token, signing secret, open ai key, Server ,and API
 - Have venv installed `python3 -m pip install virtualenv` and create a venv at the root of your project using `python3 -m virtualenv -p python3 myvenv`